nginxinc/nginx-basics-workshops/lab3/readme.md

 ## Create TLS Self Signed Certificate and Key

-In this exercise, you will use `openssl` to create a self-signed certificate and key to use for these exercises.
+In this exercise, you will use `openssl` to create a Self Signed certificate and key to use for these exercises.
 However, it should be clearly understood, that Self-Signed certificates are exactly that - they are created and signed by you or someone else.  `They are not signed by any official Certificate Management Entity`, so they are not recommended for any use other than local lab exercises.
 Most Modern Internet Browsers will display Security Warnings when they receive a Self-Signed certificate from a Server.
 In some environments, the Browser will block access entirely.
 So use Self-Signed certificates with `CAUTION`.

 1. Ensure you are in the `lab3` folder.
 Using a Terminal, use Docker Compose to build and run the `nginx-oss` container.
 This is a new image, based on the Dockerfile in the lab3 folder.
 The `openssl` libraries have been added, so you can use them to build, configure, and test TLS.